 In the studio now ...
 Come back often to watch a selection of my paintings develop from start to finish.
-I usually work on several paintings at a time, with multiple steps of glazes planned out ahead of time, each glaze needing to dry before the next goes on.
-You'll see several underway now.
+I usually work on several paintings at a time, particularly with oils, which involve multiple glazes planned out ahead of time, each glaze needing to dry before the next.

-Strong west winds on the trailing edge of a nor'easter blow the tops off 15 - 20 ft. swells
+Strong westerly breezes on the edge of a nor'easter blow the tops off 15 - 20 ft. swells on the outgoing tide

 Captions explain the process step by step as this 11" x 14" oil painting takes shape.

 This was my first painting of a bird and my only acrylic.
 I enjoyed the process beyond the limits of acrylics.
 It was done for one of the most special people in my life as an artist, now sadly gone but never forgotten.
 I miss you John.

 111 Atlantic Ave., Ocean View, DE 19970 HOURS: Open Monday, Tuesday, Thursday, Friday and Saturday 10 to 5 Sundays 10 to 4 East Coast Time Closed Wednesdays, except July 3rd

 To receive my news....
 If you'd like to know about my painting & print debuts, my artisans' debuting creations and events at my gallery, please enter your email address below and select your specific areas of interest.
 Your privacy is important to me.
 I do not sell or share my mail list with anyone ever.